MicrosoftDocs/win32/desktop-src/Direct2D/direct2d-and-direct3d-interoperation-overview.md

 ## Prerequisites

 This overview assumes that you are familiar with basic Direct2D drawing operations.
-For a tutorial, see the [Direct2D QuickStart](direct2d-quickstart.md).
+For a tutorial, see [Create a simple Direct2D application](direct2d-quickstart.md).
 It also assumes that you can program by using [Direct3D 10.1](/windows/desktop/direct3d10/d3d10-graphics).

 ## Supported Direct3D Versions